PirateOfAndaman/vance-assignment/README.md

     period: This will be the timeframe for which you want to query data (e.g., 1M, 3M - 1M indicates you are querying exchange data from the last one month).

     Entering wrong info, will get a response about how to send correct parameters
+## api/trigger-scrapper
+    This endpoint is meant for initial populating of all the historical exchange rates over the last 10000 days
+### Task2
+## Cron Setup
+    The cron job is setup such that, it will fetch the data of GBP-INR and AED-INR every week and add it to the table